 Click on the Windows isn’t activated.
 Activate Windows now.

 Here’s the final touch of Windows installation.
-Enter your license key and congratulation on a successful Windows installation.
+Enter your license key and congratulation you on a successful Windows installation.

 You can connect to the Internet via a WiFi card or LAN cable.
 In either case, you need divers for those components.
 Windows likely has all the necessary drivers in its database.
 If Windows doesn’t have drivers, look for them on the motherboard DVD.
 It remains to install the drivers for the motherboard chipset, network (LAN or WiFi), sound card, and graphics card.

 If you followed all the written steps, you managed to build your gaming PC.
 The whole process isn’t complicated.
-I think the feeling of satisfaction is the first thing that overwhelms you and gives you the strength to continue to explore further in this direction.
+We think the feeling of satisfaction is the first thing that overwhelms you and gives you the strength to continue to explore further in this direction.
 You build a gaming PC and set up the operating system and all the drivers.